nio-ono/zin/README.md

 ## Configuration

+Zin stores configurations in two files: `config.js`, for server configuration, and `globals.js`, for metadata like the site title and description.

+### `config`

-Zin uses a `config.js` file at the root of your project for configuration.
-Here's an overview of its structure:
+Zin's server configuration is managed through a `config.js` file located at the root of your project.
+This file includes settings for the server and directory structures.

-### `site`

-This section contains metadata related to the overall site.

-- **`name`**: The title or name of your project.
-Typically rendered in the `<title>` tag or the header of a website.
-- **`description`**: A brief description or tagline.
-Often used in meta tags for SEO or as a website's subtitle.

-### `server`

-This section contains configurations related to the server and directory structures.

 - **`port`**: Specifies the port on which the development server will run.
 By default, it's set to 3000.
 - **`paths`**: Defines various paths essential for both source content and compiled output.
 This makes it easy to change directory names or structures if needed.